 These ritual doses have drastically improved my life and reshaped my perception, but what’s really been going on inside my head?
 It seems my brain has been especially malleable these last few months.
 I’ve been able to untangle the knots of thought that eclipsed my reality and made everything a little darker.

-Continue reading “The mental and metaphysical effects of microdosing LSD”
+Continue reading “The effects of microdosing LSD” →

 Ambiguity is the warp of life, not something to be eliminated.
 Learning to savor the vertigo of doing without answers or making shifts and making do with fragmentary ones opens up the pleasures of recognizing and playing with pattern, finding coherence within complexity, sharing within multiplicity.”